 What follows is a detailed list of quality assurance or quality control measures addressing each data transfer point or possible source of error.
 Section 2 describes certification procedures for field center staff.
-Section 3 is a placeholder.
-Section 4 explains the HCHS/SOL study's system of making (blinded) repeated measurements for quality control purposes, which is used in so many areas of the study that a separate section is devoted to description of this topic.
+Section 3 is a placeholder for the Repeatability Study.
+Section 4 describes the HCHS/SOL study's system of making (blinded) repeated measurements for quality control purposes.
 Section 5 discusses the types and schedules of quality control reports and describes the analysis of study data for quality control purposes.
-Subsequent sections describe the quality control procedures for the various components of the data collection protocol.
+Section 6 describes the Anthropometry procedure.
+Section 7 describes the Sitting Blood Pressure procedure.
+Sections 8 and 9 describe the Biospecimen Collection and Processing procedure with reference to the separate Biospecimen Collection Form and Processing Manual #7.
+Finally, Section 10 describes the participant interview.